Hexagon/pup/docs/src/usage/index.md

 - `-v, version`: Show the current version of Pup.
 - `upgrade <version>`: Upgrade pup to the latest, or specified, version.

-## Running pup with an Existing Configuration File
+## Running in foreground

-You can run Pup with an existing configuration file by using the `run` command, optionally followed by the `--config` option:
+To test your configuration, you can run Pup in the foreground using the `run` command, optionally followed by the `--config` option:

 ```bash
 # This will use pup.json or pup.jsonc in current directory